Offset Charge Dependence of Measurement-Induced Transitions in Transmons: Floquet branch analysis

 The Floquet branch analysis classifies the modes and quasienergies into Floquet branches.
 At zero drive amplitude, the Floquet modes are just the bare transmon states, $\ket{\phi_{i}[0]}=\ket{i}$.
 The Floquet branch $B_{i}$ associated with state $\ket{i}$ is constructed from the bare states as follows.
 The drive amplitude is progressively increased in increments of $\delta\varepsilon_t=\SI{5}{MHz}$.
 For each amplitude $\varepsilon_t$, the next Floquet mode $\ket{\phi [\varepsilon_t]}$ and associated quasienergy $\epsilon [\varepsilon_t]$ of the branch are chosen by maximizing the overlap

-The resulting Floquet branches for the multiharmonic model parameters of device B, see \cref{A_higher_harmonics_fit}, are shown in \cref{fig:floquet_BA}.
+The resulting Floquet branches for the multiharmonic model parameters of device B \bd{(see \cref{A_higher_harmonics_fit})} are shown in \cref{fig:floquet_BA}.
 Panel (a) shows the quasienergies of the Floquet branches, and panel (b) shows the average transmon population of the Floquet modes, $N_{t,i}=\sum_{j}j|\langle{j}|\phi_{i}(0)\rangle|^2$.
 Both quantities are plotted as a function of the average photon number $\bar{n}_r = (\varepsilon_t/2g)^2$.
 At specific photon numbers, resonances between the quasienergies of different branches lead to significant hybridization of the Floquet modes.
 This results in avoided crossings of the quasienergies in panel (a) and in a swapping of the transmon populations of the Floquet branches in panel (b).
-The avoided crossings of the ground and excited state branches allow us to identify the Floquet critical photon numbers for readout, which are indicated by the dotted vertical lines.
-Note that multiple critical photon numbers can be extracted for each qubit state by diabatically tracking the branches, as explained further below.
+The avoided crossings of the ground and excited state branches allow us to identify the Floquet critical photon numbers for readout, which are indicated by the dotted vertical lines. \begin{suppfigure}[!t] {\textbf{Floquet branch analysis of device B.} (a) Floquet quasienergies, (b) average population of the Floquet modes, and (c) photon-number-dependent resonator frequency $\tilde{\omega}_{r,i}(\bar{n}_r)$ as a function of the average photon number $\bar{n}_r=(\varepsilon_t/2g)^2$ for $n_g=0.23$.
+The dotted vertical lines indicate multiphoton resonances for the ground (blue) and excited (red) qubit states.
+In (c), $\tilde\omega_{r,0}^{\mathrm{diab}}$ (blue dashed line) and $\tilde\omega_{r,1}^{\mathrm{diab}}$ (red dashed line) are the pulled resonator frequencies obtained by diabatically tracking the qubit branches.
+The dotted black line indicates the value of $\omega_d$.
+Branches $B_{0}$, $B_{1}$, $B_{5}$, $B_{11}$, and $B_{13}$ are highlighted in color.} \end{suppfigure}